Patoski-patoski/ReversiCrypt/README.md

 ```bash
 make launch && ./launch < total.txt > newencrypted.txt 144
 ```
- The command line arguments above is used to launch the program
+ The command line arguments above are used to launch the program
- 1. make launch: launch the prgram
+ 1. make launch: run the program
- 2. && ./launch: and execute
+ 2. && ./launch: execute
  3. < total.txt: take user input from a file called 'total.txt'
 4. (> newencrypted.txt): to display the executable in the newencrypted.txt file
  5. 144: The secret code of encryption.

-User may use the secretcode, stdin and stdout stream of their choice to encrypt/decrypt.
+Users may use the secret code, stdin and stdout stream of choice to encrypt/decrypt.
 Use the same code for encryption and decryption.

 ### Examples